CopilotLive/sdk-android-examples/README.md

           titleText = "Copilot Assistant" // Title displayed in the tool bar )

-      // Create a configuration object with the URL, user data, and appearance settings val copilotConfig = CopilotConfig(
+      // Create a configuration object with the token, user data, and appearance settings val copilotConfig = CopilotConfig(
           token = "YOUR_COPILOT_TOKEN", // Replace with your actual Copilot token user = userData, // Pass the user data